Jan Hörl

+Career

-Hörl's FIS Ski Jumping World Cup debut took place in Innsbruck on January 4th 2019 where he finished 29th.
+Hörl's FIS Ski Jumping World Cup debut took place in Innsbruck on 4 January 2019 where he finished 29th.

 On 5 December 2021 he won his first individual World Cup competition in Wisła, Poland.

-On February 14, 2022, he achieved his biggest success when Jan Hörl, together with Stefan Kraft, Daniel Huber and Manuel Fettner, won the team competition gold medal in Beijing 2022.
+On 14 February 2022 he achieved his biggest success when Jan Hörl, together with Stefan Kraft, Daniel Huber and Manuel Fettner, won the team competition gold medal in Beijing 2022.

+His best season so far has been the 2021-22 FIS Ski Jumping World Cup, where he finished 9th in the overall with 662 points and achieved his first individual World Cup win in Wisła and finished 3rd on the Paul-Ausserleitner-Schanze in his hometown Bischofshofen.
+Hörl won three team events this season in Wisła, Bischofshofen and Lahti.
+He also finished first in the large hill team competition in Beijing.